rubengees/vue-workshop/README.md

 The _backend_ directory contains a ready to use REST-API implementation for working with notes.

-The following APIs are availables:
+The following APIs are available:

 | Method | endpoint        | description                              |
 | ------ | --------------- | ---------------------------------------- |